akii09/FlexEx/README.md

 ## Installation

-To use FlexEx Vue, follow these simple steps:
+To use FlexEx, follow these simple steps:

 1. **Create a new project:**
    ```bash